 In this document, references to ShMM cover both ShMM-500 and ShMM-500R; the latter model complies with the Restriction of Hazardous Substances (RoHS) directive, but is software equivalent with its non-RoHS predecessor from a Shelf Manager perspective.
-References to ShMM also cover ShMM-1500R; the Shelf Manager running on ShMM-1500R is interface-compatible with the Shelf Manager running on ShMM-500, though it is implemented by a different binary executable.
+References to ShMM also cover ShMM-700R and ShMM-1500R; the Shelf Manager running on either of those platforms is interface-compatible with the Shelf Manager running on ShMM-500, though it is implemented by a different binary executable in each case.